jsaintro/publicnotes/3dprinting/MARLIN-1.1.9 (CURRENT).md

 ## Requirements

-* ARDUINO IDE is installed and communicating
+* ARDUINO IDE is installed and communicating (See ARDUINO Doc)

 ## Install U8glib Library
 1. Download the latest binary lib for Arduino